Multiphase curved boundary condition in lattice Boltzmann method: Introduction

-In this paper, we consider the influence of nonideal force on the particle rebounding from the boundary and propose an accurate curved BC for multiphase LBM based on linear interpolation.
-This scheme is not only as accurate as of the linear interpolation scheme, but also maintains the mass conservation.
-The remaining components of this paper are described below.
-In the second part, numerical methods are presented, including the lattice Boltzmann method and the chemical-potential model used for the simulation.
-In the third part, we propose a curved BC based on a linear interpolation BC combined with nonideal forces and analyze the errors.
-In the fourth part, three simulations are performed to verify the performance of this scheme and whether it meets the requirements.
-Finally, a summary of the whole paper is given.
+In this paper, we incorporate the nonideal effect into the linear interpolation scheme and propose a multiphase curved BC.
+The simulating results demonstrate that this scheme not only guarantees the mass conservation, but also achieves high accuracy and small spurious currents.
+The paper is organized as follows.
+The second section describes the numerical methods including the lattice Boltzmann method, the chemical-potential multiphase model and the chemical-potential boundary condition.
+In the third section, we illustrate the present multiphase curved BC.
+The fourth section presents a series of verifications and test cases.
+Finally, the fifth section gives a summary of the paper.